 This project was the second phase of the Shrewsbury ITP awarded to McPhillips following completion of an earlier package of works to key road junctions in Shrewsbury.
 The scheme was delivered on an NEC Option B contract and was designed to improve pedestrian and public realm facilities at three sites in Shrewsbury Town Centre these being Murivance, Claremont Bank and Town Walls/Belmont.
-In addtion to the original work packages significant additional work in Pride Hill was instructed to McPhillips mid-project
+In addition to the original work packages significant additional work in Pride Hill was instructed to McPhillips mid-project.

 The work in Murivance near to Shrewsbury High School involved narrowing the existing carriageway along 40m of its length and replacing the existing footway paving with 75mm thick Yorkstone slabs on a 150mm concrete sub-base with 30mm granular screed and a cementitious jointing grout, Yorkstone footway setts and tactile flags were installed at uncontrolled crossing points.
 New LED lighting columns and road signs were installed and the carriageway was resurfaced using 60mm binder and 40mm SMA.

 The Claremont Bank and St Chad’s Terrace phase involved the largest section of work and required kerb re-alignments to narrow the existing two-way carriageway down to a signal lane one-way route with a corresponding increase in the width of the footways.
 Yorkstone flags, setts and kerbs were combined Chinese granite flags, setts and kerbs in the new footways.
 New carrier drains and gulleys were constructed and a Toucan crossing was installed.
 Existing carriageway was planed to a depth of 100mm and following the kerb realignments was resurfaced.
 LED lighting columns were installed along with new tree pits, assorted street furniture, signage and road markings.